 While the healing process varies between patients, it typically takes 4-6 months to recover from this treatment.
 Our office will provide you with detailed home care instructions following your procedure to ensure that you heal properly.

-For more information about socket preservation, and to schedule your appointment at the practice of Dr. Smith, please call our office today.
+For more information about socket preservation, and to schedule your appointment at the practice of Scott A. Smith DDS, please call our office today.